v-zhuravlev/zbx-smartctl/README.md

 #Description
 This is the template for Zabbix providing SMART monitoring for HDD using smartctl utility.
-Please note that current version has items and application names in Russian.
 LLD is used for disks discovery.

 #Installation: